Frequently Asked Questions

 Do you accept insurance?

-I do not accept insurance as most networks do not reimburse for dry needling.
+HSA and FSA accounts can be utilized, but I do not submit to insurance as most networks do not reimburse for dry needling.
 I can provide you with documentation if you request to submit to your insurance company to seek reimbursement.
-My costs are comparable to co pay prices, so most would not likely see any savings with this step.
+My costs are comparable to co pay prices and are equal or less than national average fees for dry needling ($40), so most would not likely see any savings with this step.

 How often do you take on new clients / patients?